gforcedev/gcipher-deluxe/readme.txt

 Known issues:
   - posts can happen in any order
   - monoalphabetic sub takes a long time, and isn't very reliable.

+Word guessing python is from https://norvig.com/ngrams/ used under the MIT license. (https://opensource.org/licenses/mit-license.php)